dollarbillio/NothingMuch/PersonalJourney.md

 * No more balloon.
 Only waste of time.
 Must confront fear on own and get to it physically.
 Anesthetics can't help
 * Don't waste time and resources in finding quick way.
 Must confront fear.
 * Fear is the teacher and too much freedom creates chaos.
+---
+16/04/19
+**Present Moment**
+* Surpassed laziness today to do the ritual
+* Notra dame burnt and got the Tower card in the morning
+---